ArnaudPel/CamKifu/readme.txt

         - controller.py and controllerv.py provide levels for MVC interaction.
         - vmanager.py classes can be extended to tune vision threads management.

+Testing:
+    - camkifutest.py class can be used to provide a reference kifu to check against during processing.
+    - To process a sub-part of a video file, see CL argument -b / --bounds.

 Guidance:
     Any advice regarding architecture improvements will be received with sharp interest, wether it ends up being put to use or not.